In my new pursuit of stand-up comedy, my biggest challenge is the time limit. The “tight five” is the bread-and-butter of a stand-up comedian.

 (4) Timing

 It’s harder than you think to know what five minutes feels like when you’re not looking at a clock.
-Part of the skill development process is to feel the time.
+Part of the skill I’m developing in this process is to learn how to feel the time, even when crafting the jokes.

 I’m not there yet, by far.